Cacti/documentation/User-Management.md

 - ***User Name***

-  This field contains the actual login name for the user.
+  This field contains the login name for the user.
 There are no character limits this field, but it would make sense to keep it to alphanumeric characters to maintain simplicity.